 - Itchy Legs

-Your Doctor will assess your skin’s appearance for signs of Venous Insufficiency, such as lower extremity swelling and skin color changes.
-Ultrasonography is a common test performed to examine blood flow in your lower extremities, providing a map of your veins.
+Your Doctor will assess your skin’s appearance for signs of Venous Stasis Dermatitis, such as lower extremity swelling and skin color changes.
+Ultrasonography is a standard test performed to examine blood flow in your lower extremities, providing a map of your veins.
 It’s the most widely used diagnostic exam to evaluate the anatomy of the venous system.
 Your Physician may perform other tests to assess your general health.
-There are other conditions that can cause swelling in the legs and feet, such as Congestive Heart Failure, Chronic Kidney Disease, and Cirrhosis (chronic liver damage).
+Other conditions can cause swelling in the legs and feet, such as Congestive Heart Failure, Chronic Kidney Disease, and Cirrhosis (chronic liver damage).

-Whether only treating varicose veins or attending to varicosities and other symptoms, compression stockings are the cornerstone of venous insufficiency treatment.
+Whether only treating varicose veins or attending to skin color changes and other symptoms, compression stockings are the cornerstone of venous insufficiency treatment.
 If your Physician has recommended that you wear compression stockings, wear them!
 Stockings exert a pressure gradient that assists with forwarding movement of blood flow, improving lymphatic drainage.

 When you sit or stand for long periods of time, it’s harder for your veins to push blood back up towards your heart.
 Try to avoid long periods of standing in one place or sitting at your desk.
-If your job requires you to remain in one position for an extended length of time, exercise your legs while sitting down at your desk!
+If your job requires you to remain in one position for an extended length of time, make sure to take time to move around!
 Elevate your feet on a footrest to help reduce swelling!
 Take a 15-minute walk on your lunch break!
 Find a safe activity that you are comfortable with and is appropriate for your work setting to get your legs moving.

 If your skin is itchy and dry, talk with your Doctor before applying a topical moisturizer.
 Over-the-counter creams and lotions may worsen your skin condition.

-Venous Stasis Ulceration is a major concern when skin changes occur with other signs of venous insufficiency.
-Bacterial skin infections are common and unfortunately, some infections can spread to the bone or blood.
+Venous Stasis Ulceration is a significant concern when skin changes occur with other signs of venous insufficiency.
+Bacterial skin infections are common, and unfortunately, some diseases can spread to the bone or blood.
 If you are experiencing the following symptoms, reach out to your Doctor immediately!